 Guidelines for Library programs

-- All programs provided in partnership with the Library must be open to the public and free of charge.
+- Programs provided in partnership with the Library must be open to the public and free of charge.

 - Programs must be designed to provide information or an experience for the public without promoting a business, product, or commercial enterprise.